OCA/odoo-module-migrator/README.rst

 * (optionnaly) get commits from the old branch (if format-patch is enabled)
 * apply automatically changes. (renaming, replacing, etc.)
-* (depending of the config and the version) black your code.
 * commit your changes.
 * Display warnings or errors in log if your code belong obsolete code patterns.